Skip to content

 $ apk add nodejs npm git

-It is installable.
-It is not usable as a daily driver.
-We walk through the smooth setup on Cosyra in How to Run Claude Code on Your Phone.
+Not "installable but slow."
+Blocked at the Node runtime.
+We walk through the working setup on Cosyra in How to Run Claude Code on Your Phone.

 Android as well as iOS

-iSH is iOS and iPadOS only, by design.
-It uses App Store distribution and iOS-specific sandbox behavior.
+iSH is Apple-only — its App Store listing covers iPhone, iPad, Mac (Apple Silicon M1+), and Vision Pro, but there is no Android port and there will not be one (the architecture depends on iOS-specific APIs and the App Store's signed-app model).
 If you also use an Android phone or tablet, iSH does not exist for that half of your life.
-We ship a native Google Play app backed by the same container you use on iPhone.
+We ship a native Google Play app backed by the same container you use on iPhone, and an Android-specific guide for the Pixel / Galaxy / DeX workflows.

 Persistent state across devices

 A Cosyra container persists in the cloud and is the same container whether you reach it from your iPhone, your Android tablet, or the web client on a laptop.
-Drop your phone, buy a new one, log in, your repo, your shell history, and your half-finished agent session are still there. iSH state is tied to the iPhone.
-Lose the device, lose the setup.
+Drop your phone, buy a new one, log in, your repo, your shell history, and your half-finished agent session are still there. iSH state is tied to whichever Apple device you installed it on.
+Lose that device or delete the app, lose the setup.

 Ports you can share as HTTPS URLs